SilverPhoenix99/price-aggregator/README.md

 It should be possible to run these from Intellij Ultimate.
 Regardless, I've provided equivalent `curl` commands in that file.

 # Key decisions
 * Some parts of the implementation were left to my interpretation.
 In a real-world scenario, I would have discussed them with the stakeholders.
+* Usually, I went with showing more about tech usage instead of simplifying the implementation, as a means to display my understanding of it.
+I'd cut some cruft in real-world projects.
 * Even though it's a small project, I've decided to use a database to persist the exchange rates during reboots of the application.
-In a real-world scenario, multiple services might request a large amount of data, so it may not be possible to hold them all in memory.
+It might have made sense in a real-word scenario, where there could be 100s of market symbols.
-* In this case, I didn't use a cache, but it would be a perfectly valid scenario, in case queries become a bottleneck.
+* In this case, I didn't use a cache, but it would be a perfectly valid scenario, in case queries had become a bottleneck.
 * Another option in a CQRS and/or microservices architecture would be to push the events into Kafka, or any other persistent message broker, so downstream services can consume, and possibly filter, events they care about.
 * Even though it's considered bad practice, I've decided to include some files under `.idea`, that I believe can help set up the IDE.
 * The requirements specify the 3 symbols to collect, so I implemented a websocket consumer that subscribes to only those symbols, to avoid consuming every symbol, just to discard most of them.
+* I decided to denormalise the DB: even if they are 1:1, the markets are a different concept from prices.
+In the real-world, both markets and prices would have more information that could be incompatible between each other, i.e., with different lifecycles.
+* Even though we know the 3 tickers to consume, I've gone with the assumption that the Markets API is needed to retrieve extra information about those tickers, instead of hard-coding them in the application's configuration.
 * Used `Jackson` instead of `kotlinx`, because it integrates better with Spring Boot.
-* Even though we know the 3 tickers to consume, I've gone with the assumption that the Markets API is needed to retrieve extra information about those tickers, instead of hard-coding them in the application's configuration.
-* Because the requirements don't mention precisions for columns, I've decided to not include them to keep it simple, and continue with the project.
+* Because the requirements don't mention precisions for columns, I've decided to not include them to keep it simple, to progress with the project.
-* I didn't include a generated primary key, preferring to use the market's currencies, again for simplicity.
-In a real-world scenario, I'd use UUID (v4 or v7), or any other method outside the DB, so that DB ids don't become the bottleneck, in case of concurrent inserts.
-At the moment, uUnderstandably, it's not very ergonomic having to do `where (base_currency, quote_currency) = (...)`.
+* I generate the market's primary key based on the `base_currency` and `quote_currency`, but in a real-world scenario, it might make sense to create a non-deterministic key, such as a UUID.
+Regardless, prices would still need to be referenced by the market's ticker symbol (like `btcusd`), because that's the information that comes from the WebSocket, or the project might have used some mapping between the currencies tuple and the symbol (in DB or memory).
+* I thought about initialising the prices by calling `GET /api/v2/ticker/{market_symbol}/`, but decided against it. `ETH/BTC` is slow to update, so it served as a Not Found test case.
+* Note that `PriceController` is still thin: mappings are done in the controller, since the business/domain layer shouldn't need to know how to parse or construct API specific models.
+The logic is still done by the `PriceService`, even if that only means getting the price from the DB.
 * I didn't do TDD.
 Admittedly, I don't usually do TDD, but despite that, being a new project, it's difficult to see the direction changes will take, and I would spend a lot of time rewriting unit tests.
 I prefer the hollow method approach: I delete the content of the method and write the unit tests, then revert the method to its original state, and check that the tests pass.
-* I thought about initialising the prices by calling `GET /api/v2/ticker/{market_symbol}/`, but decided against it. `ETH/BTC` is slow to update, so it served as a Not Found test case.
-* Note that `PriceController` is still thin: mappings are done in the controller, since the business/domain layer shouldn't need to know how to parse or construct API specific models.
-The logic is still done by the `PriceService`, even if that only means getting the price from the DB.

 # Things learned
 * A much cleaner version of the `main` function: although it's possible to move it inside a class, it's much simpler to have it as a top-level function in Kotlin.